DocumaticAI/CodeClarity/README.md

 ## Pre-Trained Models

-We provide implimentations of a range of code embedding models that are currently the SoTA in various tasks, including code semantic search, code clustering, code program detection, synthesis and more.
+We provide implimentations of a range of code embedding models that are currently the state of the art in various tasks, including code semantic search, code clustering, code program detection, synthesis and more.
 Some models are general purpose models, while others produce embeddings for specific use cases.
 Pre-trained models can be loaded by just passing the model name: `CodeEmbedder('model_name')`.

 ## Currently supported models
 - [CodeBERT (base model): A Pre-Trained Model for Programming and Natural Languages](https://huggingface.co/microsoft/codebert-base)